-- (4) The Authority, Receiver or Special Manager as the 15 case may be shall on the direction of the court dispose of the property and upon realization of the value thereof credit the said sum of money to the account titled "Proceeds of Disposal of Proceeds of Crime" of the Authority. - (5) Following the receipt of the money realized from 20 the disposal of the forfeited property, the Authority shall disburse the said funds in the manner provided for in this Act. - (6) If at the time the Court is required to make an order for the disbursement of monies arising out of the disposal of forfeited proceeds of crime, the Authority has not been established or is in capable of performing its functions in terms of this Act, the Court shall direct that the proceeds of disposal be remitted to a separate account maintained by Court, and shall thereafter disburse such funds in the manner this Act has stipulated that the Authority disburse such funds.
+(4) The Authority, Receiver or Special Manager as the case may be shall on the direction of the court dispose of the property and upon realization of the value thereof credit the said sum of money to the account titled Proceeds of Disposal of Proceeds of Crime of the Authority.

+- (5) Following the receipt of the money realized from the disposal of the forfeited property, the Authority shall disburse the said funds in the manner provided for in this Act. - (6) If at the time the Court is required to make an order for the disbursement of monies arising out of the disposal of forfeited proceeds of crime, the Authority has not been established or is in capable of performing its functions in terms of this Act, the Court shall direct that the proceeds of disposal be remitted to a separate account maintained by Court, and shall thereafter disburse such funds in the manner this Act has stipulated that the Authority disburse such funds.

+PART VII

-PART VII CIVIL REMEDY FOR VICTIMS OF CRIME
+CIVIL REMEDY FOR VICTIMS OF CRIME

-129. (1) Where any person has committed an unlawful Cause of action activity and such activity has resulted directly or indirectly 5 in pecuniary, sentimental or other loss or deprivation of any benefit, service or other entitlement, the party adversely affected by such unlawful activity, any other person being so affected including the state shall be entitled to recover the pecuniary, sentimental, or other loss or damage suffered by 10 such party.
+- Cause of action to recover the pecuniary, sentimental, or other loss or damage suffered by a party from an unlawful activity - 129.
+(1) Where any person has committed an unlawful activity and such activity has resulted directly or indirectly in pecuniary, sentimental or other loss or deprivation of any benefit, service or other entitlement, the party adversely affected by such unlawful activity, any other person being so affected including the state shall be entitled to recover the pecuniary, sentimental, or other loss or damage suffered by such party. - (2) A plaintiff claiming damages and compensation founded upon the cause of action referred to in the subsection (1) shall institute civil action in the relevant District Court and shall be required to establish his case by proving the ingredients of the offence which constitute the relevant unlawful activity on a balance of probabilities.